 3 full days on the mountain with your guide leading a range of skills sessions covering the following:

 On the third day we'll be on the mountain as long as possible but return to Chamonix in time for participants to make their way back to the airport for evening departures back home.
-We typically finish skiing around 4 - 4.30pm on the Sunday.
+We typically finish skiing around 4 - 4.30pm on Sunday.
 We recommend you book the latest possible flight back on the last day to avoid missing the end of the course, this would usually mean a flight with a departure not time from Geneva after 8pm.
 If you would like to stay an extra night in Chamonix this can be arranged upon request.

-All courses at £495 include all guiding fees and expenses, 3 nights B&B hotel accommodation (twin rooms), in-resort transfers.
+All courses include all guiding fees and expenses, 3 nights B&B hotel accommodation (twin rooms), in-resort transfers.

 The price does not include: lift pass, lunches, beverages, equipment hire, personal insurance, travel to/from Chamonix

 A room on single occupancy will incur an additional charge.
 Contact us for details.

 BOOK WITH CONFIDENCE

 £2.50 per person of the cost of any air package is paid to the Civil Aviation Authority to provide ATOL Protection to you.
 This means the money paid for these arrangements is fully protected.
 Our ATOL number is ATOL 2911.
 For more information see our booking terms and conditions.

 ABTOT provides protection for your booking as set out in Holiday Information.

 Ski Club Winter Arrangements limited (trading as Mountain Tracks)